 22. Full Invisible Cornrows

-This style of Ghana braids promise to give your look a trendy edge.
-These braids are most suited for those who like to wear long weaves but can easily be tied up to form a bun or ponytail.
+This style of Ghana braids promises to give your look a trendy edge.
+These braids are most suited for those who like to wear long weaves, but can easily be tied up to form a bun or ponytail.

 23. Ponytail Pencil Braids

 This hairstyle is without a doubt one of the most common Ghana braid styles around.

 With neat cornrows on the top of the head, the hair extensions fall in a tidy style that makes your hair more manageable and easy to tie back.

 Switch up your style by creating a comb-over style with your Ghana braids.
 Braid your hair in a way that the cornrows from one side lie across the other side of your head.